 How long will it take for Bits to improve my credit score?

-You’ll start to see Bits showing up in your credit file within 6-8 weeks from signing-up.
+Bits states that you’ll start to see it showing up in your credit file within 6-8 weeks from signing-up.
 Once you’ve made 2-3 monthly payments on time and in full, you should see your score start to increase.
 However, other factors influence your credit score – so if you make all your Bits payments on time but default on a separate loan, for example, then your credit score may decrease.

 Is the Bits card right for me?